D# Dominant Thirteenth Guitar Arpeggio

 Also known as: 13

 The D# Dominant Thirteenth arpeggio contains 6 notes (D#, G, A#, C#, F, C).
-Use the interactive fretboard above to explore this arpeggio on Guitar with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each arpeggio shape and pattern on Guitar.
+Practice ascending and descending from the root note across all strings to learn the sound of this arpeggio.

 When to Use the D# Dominant Thirteenth Arpeggio